 Understanding Pfizer's Unusual Options Activity

-Pfizer (NYSE:PFE) shares experienced unusual options activity on Wednesday.
-The stock price moved down to $40.79 following the option alert.
+Pfizer (NYSE:PFE) shares experienced unusual options activity on Monday.
+The stock price moved up to $41.89 following the option alert.

 - Option Type: SWEEP